STP has been coming at us for some time now and guess what? It has finally landed. Start panicking.

 Room to grow

-If you are a small business of over 4 employees and have not yet sorted out how you will start reporting payroll, we have 2 top tier, extremely low cost options for managing your business and complying with STP.
+If you are a small business of over 4 employees and have not yet sorted out how you will start reporting payroll, simply grab some modern and affordable STP enabled Payroll software.

 So there’s no need to delay just because you have a grace period – its still got to get done.
 On the brightside, switching to an easy cloud solution has a host of business benefits and time smashing tools built in – you will wonder how you lived without them.